About Breez

 This process should re-synchronize your channel and broadcast the sweep transaction, which will enable you to redeem your funds.
 If that doesn't help, please contact our support: contact@breez.technology.

-Can I download the Breez APK?
+Can I download the Breez Mobile APK?

 Adding Funds via Submarine Swaps